 The unemployment rate among chemists is generally lower than the national average.

 Sometimes, individuals with bachelor's degrees in chemistry seek a master's degree in another field, such as an M.B.A. to augment their career opportunities.

 Master's degree chemists are eligible for higher-level positions in management or pure applied chemistry.

-Doctoral-level chemists can serve as primary researchers on grants, tenured professors at colleges, heads of divisions in corporations, and similar top-level positions."
+Doctoral-level chemists can serve as primary researchers on grants, tenured professors at colleges, heads of divisions in corporations, and similar top-level positions.

-Three other excellent sources of information on chemistry careers are:
+Other excellent sources of information on chemistry careers are: